DillonKoch/Ping-Pong/README.md

 ## [1.
 Data Collection](Data_Collection/)

-Two data sources used in this project:
+I used two data sources in this project:
-- <a href="https://lab.osai.ai/">OpenTTGames Dataset</a>: an open online dataset of ping pong gameplay shot at 120 frames per second.
+- <a href="https://lab.osai.ai/">OpenTTGames Dataset</a>: an open online dataset of ping pong games shot at 120 frames per second
-- Videos I have personally taken with my iPhone 13, also recorded at 120 frames per second.
+- Videos I have personally taken with my iPhone 13, also recorded at 120 frames per second

 In both cases I label these videos using <a href="https://labelbox.com/">LabelBox</a>, an online data annotation tool.
-LabelBox limits the size of videos that can be uploaded, so I use split_videos.py to split them up into smaller videos that can be uploaded.
-After labeling the videos, I download the labels using download_labels.py.
+LabelBox limits the size of videos that can be uploaded, so I use [split_videos.py](/Data_Collection/split_videos.py) to split them up into smaller videos that can be uploaded.
+After labeling the videos, I download the labels to the [Data](/Data) folder using [download_labels.py](/Data_Collection/download_labels.py).

 <hr>